17 Types of Kitchen Cabinets That Should Be on Every Renovator’s Radar

 Lack of ornamentation is what sets this time-tested style apart (it’s been around for centuries).
 Shaker doors are defined by their five segments: vertical pieces on the sides called stiles, horizontal pieces on the top and bottom called rails, and the recessed panel in the center.
 Spice up the basic form with a bold paint color.

-These cupboards are the foundation of your kitchen: Nothing works without them.
+These cupboards make up the foundation of your kitchen: Nothing works without them.
 Take their function to the next level by optimizing them with clever trash pull-out drawers or customizing the heights and depths of the boxes to your exact cookware.

 We’ve seen designers embrace this trendy shape in the form of everything from thresholds to mirrors, but cabinetry is a new one.
 These carved panels lend a modern energy to this rustic kitchen, designed by Jess and Jonathan Taylor.